 Wasabi is a newer cloud service.
 Their headline claim is that they’re “80% cheaper than Amazon S3.”
 Or, more explicitly: “Wasabi’s pricing model of $.0059 per GB/mo ($5.99 per TB/month) with no additional charges for egress or API requests means you don’t pay to access your data.”
 That model can be particularly attractive if you’re accessing the backup data a lot.
 Services like Amazon S3, Microsoft Azure, and Google Cloud would charge you for accessing and downloading the files, but Wasabi doesn’t.

 In several ways, it’s similar to Amazon S3 but cheaper and with a more user-friendly interface.
 Their service is fully S3-compatible, which extends to plugins and services, and they’re very transparent with their pricing.
-In addition, the pedigrees of the people behind it, as well as its performance claims and pricing makes it well worth watching.
+In addition, the pedigrees of the people behind it, as well as its performance claims and pricing, make it well worth watching.
 They have a 30-day free trial that lets you store up to 1TB.

 Other Options for Cloud Photo Storage